-This bourbon cake recipe, sometimes called the Kentucky Derby cake is from Kentucky where the people enjoy eating a variety of bourbon recipes.
-As with most alcohols such as bourbon and beers, many recipes will emerge from these areas where the alcohol is produced, which include these ingredients in the recipes.
+Learn how to make a bourbon cake recipe.
+This cake is sometimes called the Kentucky Derby cake and is from Kentucky where the people enjoy eating a variety of bourbon recipes.
+As with most alcohols such as bourbon and beers, many recipes will emerge from these areas where the alcohol is produced which include these ingredients in the recipes.

 Bourbon cakes are commonly found in my home state of Ohio.
 Bourbon is a type of American whiskey and most of it is being produced in distilleries in Cincinnati.
 This is about fifty miles from where I grew up and also not very far from Churchill Downs, the site of the Kentucky Derby and other great events.
-The bourbon cake recipe in this area, most often called the Kentucky Derby Cake is generally served during the Kentucky Derby as well as throughout the year
+Learn how to make bourbon cake recipe from this area and it is generally served during the Kentucky Derby as well as throughout the year.

-I have included this cake among my great cake recipes.
-Fruit and nut recipes fit well into the holiday cooking and this one has the added flavors of the spices.
+When I learned how to make bourbon cake recipes I included them among my great cake recipes.
+Fruit and nut recipes like this fit well into the holiday cooking and this one has the added flavors of the spices.
 Bourbon has the flavors of caramel, honey, fruit, floral, vanilla and spices which enhance the flavors in this fruitcake recipe.
 More tastiness is added by dripping the bourbon syrup over the baked cake.
-All this is why I have included this cake in my Christmas cake recipes
+All this is why I have included this cake in my Christmas cake recipes.

 NOTE: The MINT JULEP is the historical traditional drink of the Kentucky Derby.
 It is made with bourbon, mint and sugar syrup.

 Combine the raisins and the 1 ¼ Cups bourbon and let set for 1 hour.
 Drain the raisins and save the bourbon.